-On November 26, 2020, The Ontario Society of Professional Engineers (OSPE) launched a new campaigned focused on advancing diversity and inclusion in the engineering profession.
+On November 26, 2020, The Ontario Society of Professional Engineers (OSPE) launched a new campaign focused on advancing diversity and inclusion in the engineering profession.
 We publicly committed to a four-point action plan that will address systematic bias in engineering culture, training and its licensure process.

 We invited all engineers, Ontario’s engineering regulator – Professional Engineers Ontario (PEO), Engineers Canada, the Engineering Societies’ Student Council of Ontario, the Association of Consulting Engineering Companies – Ontario (formerly Consulting Engineers Ontario), government officials, engineering school deans, vested community stakeholder groups, to join us in this endeavor.

 To date, we have seen much support from the community.
 Our objective is to unite the engineering community on an issue that affects everyone.
 By tweeting your support through www.engineeringforchange.ca you are joining your peers in demanding real change.
 Engineering is lagging other professions in this regard and it is time to get ahead of the issue to ensure a prosperous future for the entire profession.

 OSPE has been listening to the entire engineering community – students, young professionals, engineering managers and retirees – and have heard a loud demand for change.

 Our research has found serious issues of systemic bias against communities of diverse and underrepresented groups, including women, that is discouraging some of the best talent from remaining in engineering-based roles.